OUR SALES AGREEMENT

 - A non-refundable $100 deposit for does and bucks is required to hold the reservation.

-- No deposit required for our pet/wether wait list.
+- No deposit required for our pet/wether free wait list.

 - Performance homes take preference over other reservations.

 - A purchase from our herd does not guarantee a shoutout from our social media to yours.

 - Breeding pairs may change and will be updated as does are confirmed bred.

 - You may make as many reservations as you like but will need to pay a separate $100 deposit for each kid.

 - Your deposit will go towards the payment of the goat.
 When a doe delivers, within the first few weeks, I will decide if the kid will be retained and then start going through the reservation list.
 When you are notified that a kid is available to you, full payment is due within 48 hours of notification.
 If final payment is not received within 48 hours, the deposit will be forfeited and kid will be sold to the next buyer on the wait list.
 If you decide not to purchase the kid you have reserved or cannot find transportation for your kid within a timely manner the deposit will be forfeited and the kid will be sold to the next buyer on the wait list.
 In this situation the deposit will not be refunded.

 - However, if your reservation is not fulfilled for that year, you may choose to roll over the reservation to the following kidding season, transfer deposit to another open reservation or request a refund of your deposit.

 - Shipping and transportation is at the buyers expense.
 Please consider your transportation needs before making a deposit or purchasing an animal.
 You will be notified shortly after birth if your reservation has been fulfilled.
 Most of our kids leave our farm at 8-10 weeks old.
 Please have your transportation plans in place by that time unless alternate plans have been arranged and approved by us.